What is the best house alarm system for you?

 There are options to have a self-monitored alarm or have your alarm monitored by a monitoring station.
 Let us explain the main differences.

 A self-monitored alarm works as a text service.
 This means when your alarm has been activation you can get a text message.
 One benefit of this is, it’s a cheaper way to monitor your home.
 The main disadvantage here, is you are don’t have a guaranteed Garda response.
-As of January 2008, the Gardaí can only respond to houses when there has been a verified break-in.
+As of January 2008, the Gardaí can only guarantee to respond to houses when there has been a verified break-in.
 Receiving a text isn’t a verified break-in, as you have no way of knowing if it is a false alarm or not.
 Another disadvantage is, it requires you to respond.
 If you are at work and not looking at your phone, a text is pretty much useless.